 “Lean” is often seen as a methodology necessary for software development processes improvement, while in reality, it’s a philosophy or a way of thinking if you will.
 Its purpose is not only to streamline the internal processes by adding value and removing waste but also to involve and notify the client about the progress, achieve full transparency along the way and deliver real results.

 The biggest challenge of the lean methodology understanding is associated with its versatility.
 What was once a set of manufacturing principles aiming to reduce costs and tackle obsolete product inventory has now been developed, adopted by the software development industry and adjusted by every company depending on its particular needs.

 That’s what we did here at Crysberry, too.
-For us, “the lean methodology” has grown into a set of 12 principles applied to our day-to-day work with customers regardless the project type or time frame.
+For us, “the lean methodology” has grown into a set of 12 principles applied to our day-to-day work with customers regardless of the project type or time frame.
 Our custom approach is built on the conventional principles of lean management.
 But we have also added important points based on our experience and self-analysis.

 12 principles of lean management we actually use

-Before rushing into any project, we analyze the target audience of a particular solution, its required functionality, business goals of our clients, and then apply our expertise to choosing the technology that would fit best.
-This, in its turn, leads to faster project fulfillment, a higher efficiency of the developed solution, and better adaptation of the back-end and front-end technologies to target audience’s needs.
+Before rushing into any project, we analyze the target audience of a particular solution, its required functionality, business goals of our clients, and then apply our expertise to choose the technology that would fit best.
+This, in its turn, leads to faster project fulfillment, higher efficiency of the developed solution, and better adaptation of the back-end and front-end technologies to target audience’s needs.